José María Cruz Novillo: Life and career

-He also designed film posters for Barrio, Los lunes al Sol, El Sur, El Espíritu de la Colmena, Pascual Duarte, El Año de las Luces, Mamá Cumple 100 Años, Hay que matar a B., La escopeta nacional, Familia and others, mostly those produced by Elías Querejeta.
+Cruz Novillo also designed film posters for The Spirit of the Beehive, El Sur, Ana and the Wolves, La prima Angélica, Deprisa, deprisa, Pascual Duarte, Year of Enlightment, Mama Turns 100, Hay que matar a B., La escopeta nacional, Familia, Barrio, Mondays in the Sun, and others, mostly those produced by Elías Querejeta.

 He chaired the Spanish Association of Design Professionals (Asociación Española de Profesionales del Diseño, AEPD).
-He is also an honor fellow of the Madrid association di_mad.
+He was also an honorary fellow of the Madrid association di_mad.